30040482/Linux-on-ChromeOS/README.md

 Enjoy AI on ChromeOS

-Check 'Eduke-on-ChromeOS' for videogame install instructions
+Check 'Eduke-on-ChromeOS' to install a videogame for ChromeOS!